nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 The text cannot contain the newline (\n) character.

-**Add:** Required
+**Add:** Required.
+The list of 3-15 descriptions is required.
+Only the [pinnedField](#description-pinnedfield) and [text](#description-text) are honored.
+Even if the asset already exists in your account, the [id](#description-id) and [editorialStatus](#description-editorialstatus) will be ignored if you include them.
 **Update:** Optional.
 To retain all of the existing asset links, set or leave this field empty.
 If you set this field, any descriptions that were previously linked to this ad will be replaced.
+If you specify this field, a list of 3-15 descriptions is required.
+Only the [pinnedField](#description-pinnedfield) and [text](#description-text) are honored.
+Even if the asset already exists in your account, the [id](#description-id) and [editorialStatus](#description-editorialstatus) will be ignored if you include them.
 **Delete:** Read-only

 ### <a name="domain"></a>Domain